zentrocdot/ESRGAN_RRBD_CONVERTER/scripts/README.md

 ## RRDBNet_arch.py

 Python module with the main classes for RRDB.
+Needs to be be in the same directory as converter_RRDB_models.py and experimental_converter_RRDB_models.py.

 ## converter_RRDB_models.py